Good names make you feel something

 Figure 1 was one of many favorites from the first round of naming.
 In our second round, we explored more names like it, eventually arriving at a strong list of six contenders.
 In our minds as well as theirs, Fig. 1 was a clear frontrunner for its multilayered meaning and its undeniably appealing brevity.

-There’s a lot to dig into with this name.
-First, MINERAL is a foundational building block of life—it speaks to the necessity of what the team is building.
-It’s also about data collection and the resulting insights of that information.
-Finally, it suggests the nutrients and rich soil needed to grow healthy crops.
+MINERAL is a foundational building block of life—it speaks to the necessity of the computational agriculture platform the team is building.
+It also suggests the nutrients and rich soil needed to grow healthy crops.
+Finally, Mineral is about data collection and the resulting insights of that information.

 While incubated at X, the name needed the ability to stand on its own and be registered.
 Hardware and software always make trademark difficult but the specific agricultural application here made finding a registrable name less arduous.